DroneMesh/IOTPUSH/README.md

 2. If you would like to receive the notifiations on your phone you must have the app installed and be logged in to your account

 # Grab Your Token
-### You can get your token wither from the Web Panel or Phone App
+### You can get your token from the Web Panel or Phone App

 ### Android & IOS Token will be available on Home Screen